 WASH - water, sanitation and hygiene

 Parallel to constructing toilet and washing facilities, Raleigh groups teach WASH and MHM (menstrual hygiene) lessons.
 Volunteers also set up SWASH clubs for children aged between 10-14 where members are responsible for educating other school children.
-Members of the SWASH club also take home what they learn to their families, to spread their knowledge into the community to ensure positive outcomes are sustained after Raleigh have left the village.
-I visited 7 WASH projects, photographing them in various stages of completion.
-I also photgraphed action days and meetings, where volunteers would mobilise the community to assist with the project, whilst teaching them safe hygiene practices.
+Members of the SWASH club also take home what they learn to their families, to spread their knowledge into the community.
+I photographed 8 WASH projects throughout Tanzania in various stages of completion, from the early stages of a project where the bricks are being made in Mkindo, to a completed project in Mwaya where the toilet blocks are now being used by the children at the school.
+I also photographed action days and meetings, where volunteers would mobilise the community to assist with the project, whilst teaching them safe hygiene practices.